Frequently Asked Questions (FAQs) - Cancer Centres

 What about patients who live far away from a cancer centre?

 There are some supports available to people who need to access cancer care far from their home.
-For example, the Travel2Care scheme is administered by the Irish Cancer Society.
-It can help patients travelling over 50km one way to a designated centre meet some of the travelling costs for tests or treatment.
+For example, the Travel2Care scheme is organised by the Irish Cancer Society.
+This scheme can help people who have to travel over 50km each way to a designated centre for tests or treatment to meet some of the travel costs.

-Patients who have been given an appointment in a cancer centre can access the fund through their healthcare team or by contacting the Irish Cancer Society directly.
+More information is available from the patient’s healthcare team or by contacting the Irish Cancer Society.
 Information is available from the Irish Cancer Society on 01 231 6643 / 01 231 0522 or email: travel@irishcancer.ie

 Remember, certain cancer services will still be available closer to home.